TNG/ArchUnit/README.md

 If this test is run, it will evaluate all rules (fields and methods) defined in `MyArchRules` against the imported classes.

+## Ignoring certain violations

+In legacy projects where architecture tests are introduced, there might be too many violations to fix at the current time.
+Nevertheless tests should be activated to ensure no new violations will be introduced.
+To keep the focus on those new violations, it's possible to ignore the current violations.
+This is configured by putting a file named 'archunit_ignore_patterns.txt' in the root of the classpath.
+Each line of this file will be interpreted as a regular expression.
+Violations with a message matching any of these regular expressions, will be filtered out of the result.
+If no messages are left, the test will consequently pass.

 ## Where to look next

 Further examples can be found inside of the project `archunit-example`, including some further predefined rules